 7. HOW TO BEHAVE

 Respect shrines and holy placesWhile wandering around Tusheti, you will probably see small stone shrines, often adorned by bells and animal horns.
 These so-called "khatebi" ("icons") or salotsavi ("holy places") serve as a place of prayers, sacrifices, and other religious rituals.
 Because of Tushetian dualistic understanding of the world, there are two opposing cosmic principles, represented either by a woman or a man.
-At some occasions, these principles interact, but holy places must stay "clean" - the presence of opposite force would defile them and bring chaos (more in the section about Tush beliefs).
+At some occasions, these principles interact, but holy places must stay "clean" - the presence of opposite force would defile them and bring chaos (more in the section about Tush beliefs ).

 In Tusheti, almost all outdoor shrines are dedicated to the principle represented by men and women, therefore, shouldn´t approach them.
 Technically, this limitation applies only to women which still have a menstrual cycle, but I would recommend avoiding these shrines even if you are an older woman -you certainly don´t want to play the game of charades with angry locals, demonstrating the word "menopause".

 Leave bacon in the lowlandsTush people consider pork meat to be unclean, don´t consume it while in mountains and don´t use pork products such as leather.
 The origin of this custom is unclear but could be a result of the influence of neighboring Muslim tribes.
 Another reason might be that herding pig in the mountains was more difficult and has more hygienical risks.
 Either way, locals believe that taking pork in Tusheti brings chaos and misfortune.
-And, as I learned the hard way during my first visit, sometimes it truly does.

 Interestingly, this applies only to the consumption of pork in Tusheti, which is considered to be a place of purity.
 While in lowlands, Tushetians eat pork without any issues.